cgiffard/Behaviour-Assertion-Sheets/README.md

 Rulesets are the highest-level construct in Bas.
 Everything falls inside a ruleset.
-There are two kinds of rulesets - page specific rulesets denoted by the tag `@page`, and rulesets that execute unconditionally, denoted by the tag `@all`.
+There are two kinds of rulesets - page specific rulesets denoted by the tag `@page`, and rulesets that execute against every page unconditionally, denoted by the tag `@all`.

 Syntactically these are based on the 'at-rules' of CSS (such as `@font-face`, `@media`, etc.)